From heaven to hell, Greek sport in freefall

 The country dug deep into taxpayers' pockets, dishing out an estimated $12 billion, more than double the initial projections.

-"Obviously opportunities were lost," Hellenic Olympic Committee HOC.L President Spyros Kapralos told Reuters.
+"Obviously opportunities were lost," Hellenic Olympic Committee (HOC) President Spyros Kapralos told Reuters.

-"The success of the 2004 Olympics was lost when the lights went out at the end of the closing ceremony as our country had no plan to capitalise on their success."
+"The success of the 2004 Olympics was lost when the lights went out at the end of the closing ceremony as our country had no plan to capitalize on their success."

 A string of failed attempts to lease some of the facilities has only further highlighted Greece's inability to draw any benefits from hosting the world's greatest sports extravaganza.